Strength Training for Wrestling

 Folkstyle, Greco-Roman or Freestyle wrestling strength coaches are constantly wondering how much strength, speed and endurance the wrestling athlete needs.
-Honestly, they need um.
-All.
-Strength.
-Speed.
-Endurance.
+Honestly, they need strength, speed, and endurance.
 On the mat, you can’t have one without the other.
 If one is lacking, the others are not operating at their full potential on the mat.
 That isn’t good.
 That’s a problem.

 Thankfully, it's a problem we know how to fix.